Bug report #16967

 I've also attached a GIF.

-#3 Updated by Tudor Bărăscu about 3 years ago
+#3 Updated by Tudor Bărăscu over 3 years ago

 - File bug.jpg added